-- Endoscopy staff will call you to give you your arrival time for your procedure. - You must have CLEAR LIQUIDS ONLY (list below) today AND tomorrow - Drink at least 8 glasses of clear liquids throughout the day to avoid dehydration.
+- Endoscopy staff will call you to give you your arrival time for your procedure. - Drink at least 8 glasses of clear liquids throughout the day to avoid dehydration.
 Your first choice should be liquids containing electrolytes.
 NO RED OR PURPLE LIQUIDS & NO ALCOHOL. - All clear fruit juices without pulp (apple, white grape or white cranberry juice) - Crystal Light, Italian Ice, Propel, PowerAde, Gatorade - Lemonade or limeade without pulp - Water plain, mineral, coconut or smart water - Clear, fat-free broth (bouillon or consommé) - Clear sodas, clear energy drinks - Smooth Jell-O (no fruit bits, not red or purple) - Tea or coffee without milk or cream.
-(You may use: sugar or artificial sweetener) - Popsicle (no bits of fruit or pulp, not red or purple)
+(You may use: sugar or artificial sweetener) - Popsicle (no bits of fruit or pulp, not red or purple) - Eat breakfast/lunch from the provided menu below: